 This chapter sets out the principles underlying the WACC as applied in damage assessments, and presents current best practice in its estimation.

-A damages award often compensates a claimant in advance: the claimant receives payment, now, to replace income which absent the damaging act would have been earned in the future.
+A damages award often compensates a claimant in advance: the claimant receives payment, now, to replace income that, without the damaging act, would have been earned in the future.
 Money has time value, and it is self-evident that an award must incorporate an adjustment – a downwards adjustment, or discount – to reflect any advance component of compensation.

 A first step to effect this adjustment would be to discount future years’ assessed losses by a prevailing interest rate (more specifically by what it known as the risk-free interest rate; at the time of writing this is in the vicinity of 1.5 per cent per annum).
 Applying a discount based on an interest rate would ensure that the financial award has been adjusted to reflect what we might term the pure time factor – the passage of time between the award and any future losses that the award is intended to compensate.